 Oracle SQL Developer also supports auto formatting, which automatically arranges the appearance of your code.
 The shortcut for auto formatting is [Ctrl] + [F7], by default.
 To modify the formatter settings, go to "Tools" → "Preferences..." on the top menu bar, and select "Code Editor."

-Run Statement v.
-Run Script
+Run Statement vs. Run Script

 After writing an SQL query, you can click either "Run Statement" or "Run Script" button on the worksheet.
 Basically, the "Run Statement" button will run the selected SQL statement in the worksheet, while the "Run Script" button will run the entire SQL script on the sheet.
 For example, let's take a look at the following SQL script.